 Designers execute visual concepts, creative directors typically work on brand guidelines, but creative strategists operate at the performance and audience level.
 They're performance-obsessed strategists first, creative thinkers second.

 A designer might create beautiful mockups for five ad variations.
 A creative strategist decides which five variations to test based on audience segment, conversion funnel leaks, and historical performance benchmarks.
-At scale, this distinction saves months of wasted creative production.
+At scale, this distinction saves months of wasted creative production by analyzing creative performance data systematically.

 Where they overlap